robert-preissl/sdcn-vehicle-detection/README.md

 ## Vehicle Detection Pipeline

-This is a discussion for the Udacity Self Driving Car Program.
-Images to train a classifier were provided by the instructors as well test videos, etc.
+This is a discussion for the "vehicle detection" exercise in Udacity's Self Driving Car Program.
+Images to train the later introduced classifier were provided by the instructors as well as test videos, etc.

 [//]: # (Image References)
 [hog_car]: ./hog_car_yuv_allChannels.png